 It’s a fun activity.
 And helps a lot while studying.

-Just like anything else in this world, some people have an amazing memory.
+Like anything else in this world, some people have a fantastic memory.
 They hardly forget anything.

 But on the flip side: